-As you all know, I’ve been very interested in plant-based meal!
+As you all know, I’ve been very interested in the plant-based meal!

 Recently I had so much fun playing around in the kitchen and creating new vegan Asian recipes that satisfying my flavor file and health benefit both!